In defence of pianistsOp-ed

 I’m willing to give the benefit of the doubt to some of this Companies and People, often because they’re unfamiliar with how the pianist’s business is ideally run.
 But more commonly, your superiors come from an artistic background themselves.
 This means that they should know the value of a pianist.
 (I’ll give them a hint: it’s the same value as everyone else that helps put that opera together.)
 So if these people make a mockery of your schedule and make oversights that cost you money, they’re either doing it because they forgot to do a better job, or they don’t care.
 Both are absolutely, utterly unacceptable.

 And why do pianists put up with it?
-Because we can't afford not to.
-Sure, we're thanked profusely (even publicly!) for our extra work.
-When we save the day by sight-reading like a monster for a masterclass, we're momentarily everyone's hero.
-But that's not good enough.
-Again, in no other industry would you dream of asking a trained professional to do work that wasn't on their contract, for which you have no intent of paying them.
+Because we can’t afford not to.
+Sure, we’re thanked profusely (even publicly!) for our extra work.
+When we save the day by sight-reading like a monster for a masterclass, we’re momentarily everyone’s hero.
+But that’s not good enough.
+Again, in very few industries would you dream of asking a trained professional to do work that wasn’t on their contract, for which you have no intent of paying them.